CloudGlance - Document Intelligence Platform

 Transparency over abstraction

-Users always know what the AI saw, which files were referenced, and where answers came from.
+Users can always see what the AI referenced, which files were used, and where answers came from.

 Intentional empty states